Apple spars with EU as $14 billion Irish tax dispute drags on

 Ireland ended the tax rulings when Apple’s two Irish units changed their structures in 2015.

-The stakes are high for European Competition Commissioner Margrethe Vestager, who has spearheaded the European Union’s drive against tax avoidance by multinationals, issued similar tax recovery orders to Amazon (AMZN.O) and Starbucks (SBUX.O) among others, and has other companies in her sight.
+The stakes are high for European Competition Commissioner Margrethe Vestager, who has spearheaded the European Union’s drive against tax avoidance by multinationals, issued similar tax recovery orders to Amazon and Starbucks among others, and has other companies in her sight.

 Vestager, who will stay on in her post for five more years but with new powers to set rules, will get a sense of how the General Court views her crackdown on Sept.
-24 when it rules on her tax recovery orders to Starbucks and Fiat Chrysler Automobiles NV (FCHA.MI).
+24 when it rules on her tax recovery orders to Starbucks and Fiat Chrysler Automobiles NV.

 The court will rule on the Apple case in the coming months, but the losing party is likely to appeal to the EU Court of Justice and a final judgment could take several years.